 Saturday, April 22, 2017

-Basically, clean, trim off hard outer areas of stem, place on parchment paper (the best as I hate to scrub pans) add a tiny bit of oil (or not as in my family) and roast at 400 F in the oven for about 25-30 minutes.
+Basically, clean, trim off hard outer areas of stem, place on parchment paper (the best as I hate to scrub pans) add a tiny bit of oil (I put a small amount of canola or olive oil on my hands and rub each stalk which I dried after washing) and roast at 400 F in the oven for about 25-30 minutes.
+If I am lazy I break off the hard stem at the bottoms, if I have a lot of energy, I also peel off some of the outer skin.

 My husband prefers his veggies more cooked than most, so I often leave his portion in the oven while serving everyone else.